Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Model

 Let $\bx_t$ be an observed $p \times 1$ time series $t=1,\ldots, n$.
 The general form of a factor model for a $p$-dimensional time series is

 where $\bx_t$ is the $p$-dimensional time series, $\bff_t=(f_{t1}, f_{t2}, \ldots, f_{tr})^\top$ is a set of unobserved (latent) factor time series with dimension $r$ that is much smaller than $p$, the matrix $\bA$ is the loading matrix of the common factors, the term $\bA \bff_t$ can be viewed as the signal component of $\bx_t$ and called the common component, and $\bve_t$ is a noise process.
-Dimension reduction is achieved in the sense that, under the model, the co-movement of the $p$-dimensional process $\bx_t$ is driven by a much lower dimensional process $\bff_t$ \citep{lam2011,lam2012}.
-The loading matrix $\bA$ reflects the impact of common factors $\bff_t$ on the observed process $\bx_t$.
+The loading matrix $\bA$ represents the impact of common factors $\bff_t$ on the observed process $\bx_t$.

-One of the important characteristics of factor models is that both factors $\bff_t$ and loading matrix $\bA$ are unobserved.
-This leads to two problems.
-First, the interpretation of latent factors can only be done via $\bA$ and $\bx_t$, which is really challenging.
-Secondly, there is an ambiguity issue.
+A key characteristic of factor models is that both the factors $\bff_t$ and the loading matrix $\bA$ are unobserved, leading to two challenges.
+First, the interpretation of latent factors is inherently difficult.
+Second, there is an ambiguity issue.
 Specifically, $(\bA, \bff_t)$ in (\ref{eq::model}) can be replaced by $(\bA\bV, \bV^{-1}\bff_t)$, where $\bV$ is an invertible $r\times r$ matrix.
 Hence, $\bA$ and $\bff_t$ are not uniquely defined.
-Fortunately, the column space spanned by $\bA$, denoted by ${\cal M}(\bA)$ and called the loading space, is unique.
+However, the column space spanned by $\bA$, denoted by ${\cal M}(\bA)$ and known as the loading space, remains unique.